 Banks discourage borrowers from choosing a line of credit loans because they deem them to be a risk.
 Due to this, the decline of line of credit loans has been in the forefront of the news.

 A Line of credit is a method to borrow money using the equity in your property.
 Most lenders used to offer clients up to 80% of the property’s value, or even go up to 95% on a case by case basis.

-You can nibble away the funds to pay for small home-improvement projects or you can use them to fund another property purchase.
+You could use it to nibble away the funds to pay for small home-improvement projects or you could use them to fund another property purchase.

 Why do banks hate line of credit?

 Banks and lenders hate line of credit loans.
 Even when banks or specialist lenders provide a line of credit, they do so with more stringent approval requirements than applied to a regular home loan.

 There are many reasons why banks/lenders favor a standard home loan over a line of credit loan :

 - The borrower might use the borrowed amount for an insignificant purchase on a whim, and the bank may have to bear the brunt of the risk.

 - Banks can only charge fees if the borrower withdraws money from the line of credit, and there’s a chance that the borrower won’t use it.

 - Line of credit has a higher risk and less margin of profit for investors, making banks stay away as much as possible.